OlivierGaillard/hayshoursrpi/README.md

 Per default the test uses Kubernetes.

-## K8S Usages

-# Versions of Image `gaillardo/hayshoursrpi`

-- test and latest are stateless

-- `datavol` uses an host volume on the node to store the last quitting hour.
-Just a singleton pod is created.
-This is not a deployment.
-To access the website:
-  `kubectl port-forward <pod-name> localport:5000`

-- Tag `sql` refers to...
-SQL version with MariaDB.

-## Test the image

-- `docker run -it <image> /bin/bash`.
-Then:
-  - `python3 test_sql.py` to test MariaDB connection and
-    usage of the PyMySQL client.

 ## Version with Volume of Pod `hoursdata-pod`

 The `hostPath` of `pod_raspi.yaml` defines a volume path `/home/ubuntu`